jorisvink/nyfe/README.md

 It is also very minimal and lightweight as it has no external dependencies (other than libbsd-dev on Linux).

+The lack of meta-data in encrypted files is by design.

 Building
 --------